soerlemans/crowlang/README.md

 - [libclang](https://clang.llvm.org/doxygen/group__CINDEX.html) (libclang for compiling C++ sources (part of the LLVM project.))

 ### Buildsystem
-In order to compile the project you will need gcc, make and cmake.
+In order to compile the project you will need clang, invoke and cmake.
 You can install the dependencies with the following aptitude command:

 ```shell